NANOG 87 - DNS Fundamentals

 For those who still think this too hard to believe, it’s worth considering that:

-If you are after the truth and not speculations you can also measure the impact yourself, using your own traffic capture.
+If you are looking for the truth and not speculation you can also measure the impact yourself, using your own traffic capture.
 The measurement tools are open source!
-See this video and an earlier blog on how to do such measurements.
+See this video.
+For more background on resolver performance testing and this test bed, see this earlier blog.

 What's New from ISC